-A visual splendour, an aesthetic delight and sheer tech wizardry - the exhibition is an amalgam of all these attributes that define the work of the multimedia artist.
 As the director of New Delhi-based e design think tank, the Sacred World Research Laboratory, Mr. Makkuni is engaged in pioneering new applications in culturally rooted computing design.

 "I try to explore innovative ways of building bridges between techno and traditional cultures.
 I believe engagement with culture is a valuable process to spark off technological innovation.
-My works show that the wisdom of traditional communities can positively negate the homogenizing aesthetics of modern media technology and help inspire new forms of indigenous information access devices," he says.
+My works show that the wisdom of traditional communities can positively negate the homogenizing aesthetics of modern media technology and help inspire new forms of indigenous information access devices," he said.

-Overall, the project presents a compelling vision for indigenous design, the redesign of new economies centred on Innovation, Well Being and Compassion, he points out.
-The exhibition will be on display till 16 January 2014.
+"Overall, the project presents a compelling vision for indigenous design, the redesign of new economies centred on Innovation, Well Being and Compassion," he added.